Doctor of Divinity

-In some countries, such as in the United States, the degree of doctor of divinity is usually an honorary degree and not a research or academic degree.
+A Doctor of Divinity (DD or DDiv; Doctor Divinitatis) is the holder of an advanced academic degree in divinity (i.e., Christian theology and ministry or other theologies).
+The term is more common in the English-speaking world than elsewhere.
+In the United Kingdom and Ireland, the DD is usually a higher doctorate conferred upon a religious scholar of standing and distinction, usually for accomplishments beyond the PhD or ThD level.
+In the United States, the DD is generally an honorary degree.
+In Catholic universities, faculties of theology usually grant the degree of Doctor of Sacred Theology (STD), but the DD may be awarded as an honorary degree.

 Doctor of Divinity by country or church

-British Isles
+Great Britain & Ireland

-In the United Kingdom and Ireland, the degree is a higher doctorate conferred by universities upon a religious scholar of standing and distinction, usually for accomplishments beyond the Ph.D. level.
-Bishops of the Church of England have traditionally held Oxford, Cambridge, Dublin, or Lambeth degrees making them doctors of divinity.
-At the University of Oxford, doctors of divinity are ranked first in "academic precedence and standing".
-At the University of Cambridge, they rank ahead of all other doctors in the "order of seniority of graduates".
+In the United Kingdom and Ireland, the DD is a higher doctorate conferred by universities upon a religious scholar of standing and distinction, usually for accomplishments beyond the PhD level.
 Typically, an academic candidate will submit a collection of work which has been previously published in a peer-reviewed context and pay an examination fee.
-The university then assembles a committee of academics both internal and external who review the work submitted and decide on whether the candidate deserves the doctorate based on the submission.
+The university then assembles a committee of academics, both internal and external, who review the work submitted and decide on whether the candidate deserves the doctorate based on the submission.
 Most universities restrict candidacy to graduates or academic staff of several years' standing.